splunk/addonfactory-ta-library-python/README.md

 ## Deprecation

-**splunktalib will be deprecated eventually**.
+**splunktalib is deprecated**.

 Please use [solnlib](https://github.com/splunk/addonfactory-solutions-library-python) instead.
-See [this issue](https://github.com/splunk/addonfactory-ta-library-python/issues/38) for more details.
+It should have all the same functionality as this library.

 ## Support